rh45-one/Unbrick-Kindle/README.md

 3. You should also connect the Kindle to the computer using the charging cable.

 4. Power on the device and carefully watch the console.
 At some point it will slow down.
-Soon after that, you will see a line that reads “Press [ENTER] for recovery menu…”.
+Soon after that, you will see a line that reads `Press [ENTER] for recovery menu…`.
 Quickly press ENTER on your keyboard.
-[The following menu will then be displayed](https://raw.githubusercontent.com/OhShoot01/Unbrick-Kindle/main/serial_menu.png)<br>
+The following menu will then be displayed
+     ```
+     Menu
+     ====
+     0. Boot default
+     4. Erase MMC
+     I. Initialize Partition Table (fdisk) and format FAT
+     O. Format and overwrite FAT partition
+     E. Export FAT partition
+     U. Update using update*.bin file on FAT partition
+     D. dmseg / kernel printl ring buffer.
+     Q. quit
+     Choose:     9 -
+     ```
-    Type “e” and hit enter.
+    Type `e` and hit enter.
 You should do this before the 10 second countdown reaches 0.
 Otherwise, the menu will close and you will have to start over.

-6. A new message like “FAT mounted” should appear with only two options: “done” and “reboot”.
+6. A new message like `FAT mounted` should appear with only two options: `done` and `reboot`.
 Leave the console as it is.
      Open your computer’s file explorer and navigate to the internal Kindle storage.

-7. Create a text (.txt) document named DO_FACTORY_RESTORE.
+7. Create a text (`.txt`) document named `DO_FACTORY_RESTORE`.
 Now delete the .txt extension.
      The inside of the file should remain empty, you must not write anything in it.

-8. Go back to the console and select “reboot”.
+8. Go back to the console and select `reboot`.
 After a few automatic reboots, you will be greeted by the first step of the kindle setup (language selection).
 Complete this step.
      The kindle will enter the boot loop once again.
 When it stops, it will display the same “Needs Repair” screen.

-9. Repeat step 3 (enter recovery menu and select “e” option).
+9. Repeat step 3 (enter recovery menu and select `e` option).

 10. Drag and drop the latest firmware available for your specific device.
-You can find and download this from Amazon’s website. (https://www.amazon.com/gp/help/customer/display.html?nodeId=GKMQC26VQQMM8XSW).
+     You can find and download this from [Amazon’s website](https://www.amazon.com/gp/help/customer/display.html?nodeId=GKMQC26VQQMM8XSW).

-11. Once the “.bin” update file has been copied to the Kindle, go back to the console and select “done”.
+11. Once the `.bin` update file has been copied to the Kindle, go back to the console and select `done`.
      If the recovery menu doesn’t show up again, you will have to repeat step 3 to enter it.
-Select option “u” this time.
+     Select option `u` this time.
 The update will now begin.